 Study and perform in Marshall University’s fully accredited School of Music

 Pursue a Bachelor of Fine Arts in Music degree with concentrations in performance, composition, jazz studies or theory, as you prepare for career entry or graduate study.
-Specialize in education, history/literature, performance or theory/composition with our Master of Arts in Music degree.
+Specialize in education, history/literature, performance, jazz studies, or theory/composition with our Master of Arts in Music degree.
 Interested in a Music minor?
 We offer an organized study program for students seeking degrees in other disciplines.
 Directed through Marshall’s College of Education and Professional Development, the Bachelor of Arts in Music Education and the Master of Arts in Teaching lead to certification as a comprehensive music teacher in grades PreK-Adult.

 To be considered for admission into a School of Music degree program, apply online and schedule an audition.
 The School of Music at Marshall University is a fully accredited institutional member of the National Association of Schools of Music.